nosas/blog/deep_learning_python/ch2/article.md

 ### Backpropagation algorithm

 Using the backpropagation algorithm, we can get the gradient of the loss with respect to the weights and biases of the network.

-### Stochastic gradient descent

-Stochastic gradient descent (SGD) is a variant of gradient descent that is used to train neural networks.
-It is a stochastic approach to gradient descent, where the learning rate is not constant, but rather is a function of the iteration number.

 ---
 ## Recap: Looking back at our first example